gmc-code/PC-Python/docs/turtle/turtle_triangle_progressions.rst

 | A triangle of sides a, b, b can be drawn, given the base and the height.

-| The code below uses sequencing only.
-| The code below uses the x and y positions and only works when the base is drawn horizontally.
+| The code below uses the x and y positions and only works when the base is drawn horizontally with the intitial heading set to 0.
 | The code draws an isosceles triangle of base 100 and height 50 at (20, 30).

 .. code-block:: python